aleju/face-comparer/README.md

 * 3 persons have 76-200 images.
 * 1 persons have >=201 images.

-The following plot shows roughly the count of images per person and dataset (only calculated on pairs of images showing the same person, as those have the biggest influence on the dataset skew):
+The following plot shows roughly the count of images per person and dataset (only calculated on pairs of images showing the same person, as those show skew earlier than pairs with different persons):

 ![Dataset skew plot over training, val and test sets](images/skew_plot_example_experiment_cropped.png?raw=true "Dataset skew plot over training, val and test sets")